curtiskunkle/httpassage/README.md

-# Quick Router #
+# HTTPassage #

-Routing library for PHP web applications.
-This uses [AltoRouter](https://altorouter.com/) for request routing.
+A simple, flexible library for routing and processing PSR-7 HTTP messages.